Skip to content

 All parameters are required and positional in Python.

-For complex functions with multiple optional parameters and non-None defaults, define an Args struct:
+For functions with optional or keyword parameters, define an Args struct using pyoz.Args(T):

 const GreetArgs = struct {